looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 camera.position.z = 10;
 {{< /code >}}

 Both ways of setting the position give the same result.
-The position is stored in a [`Vector3`](https://threejs.org/docs/#api/en/math/Vector3), a three.js class representing a 3D vector which we'll explore in more detail in {{< link path="/book/first-steps/transformations/" title="" >}}.
+The position is stored in a [`Vector3`](https://threejs.org/docs/#api/en/math/Vector3), a three.js class representing a 3D vector which we'll explore in more detail in {{< link path="/book/first-steps/transformations/" title="the chapter on transformations" >}}.

 ## 4. Create a Visible Object {#create-visible}